apohl79/audiogridder/README.md

 # AudioGridder Plugin

-The plugin is currently supported as VST2, VST3 and AudioUnit on OSX.
-AAX is likely never coming, as AVID does not seem to support open source projects unfortunately.
+The plugin is currently supported as VST2, VST3 and AudioUnit on OSX. *Note:* AAX is likely never coming, as AVID does not seem to support open source projects unfortunately.
 See the compatibility section for a workaround.

-You are basically plugging a remote insert stack into your DAW's channel insert stacks.
-From there you can insert any pluging available on the connected remote server.
-Each plugin instance will connect to a single remote server instance (which can be different for each instance).
+With the AudioGridder FX plugin you can plug a remote insert effect chain into your DAW's channel inserts.
+From there you can insert any FX plugin available on the connected server.

+Instruments work similarly.
+Create a software instrument track in your DAW and select the AudioGridder plugin as instrument.
+Now you can load any of the instrument plugins available on the server.

+Each AudioGridder plugin instance will connect to a single remote server instance.
+But each separate loaded plugin instance can connect to a different server, so you can connect to multiple servers from your DAW at the same time.

 ## Plugin Installation